-In short academic honesty means that the work you submit for assessment has to be your own work and not the work of someone else.
-Copying is not allowed and you have to use proper referencing when using the works of others.
-In many cases you will be encouraged to collaborate with others to enhance your learning, for example on hand-in exercises.
-But the final product which you hand in must be your own work.
-You are also not allowed to lend someone else your work for copying.
-Finally, you should be aware that all university employees are obliged to report if they suspect that a student is attempting to “deceive during examinations or other forms of assessment of study performance”.
+In brief, academic honesty means that the work you submit for assessment has to be your own work and not the work of someone else.
+Copying is not allowed, and you have to use proper attribution and referencing when using the works of others.
+In many cases, you will be encouraged to collaborate with others to enhance your learning, for example on hand-in exercises.
+However, the final work which you hand in must be your own, and you are not allowed to lend someone else your work for copying.
+Finally, you should be aware that all university employees are obliged to report if they suspect that a student is attempting “deception during examinations or other forms of assessment of study performance”.

-You can find more general information about academic conduct/integrity/honesty from the Lund University Libraries and Academic Writing in English Lund University (AWELU).
-There you can also find more information about an automatic system called URKUND which may be used in some courses to detect plagiarism as well as a link to the Guidelines and regulations on plagiarism and deceitful plagiarism in first-, second- and third-cycle education at Lund University.
+At the beginning of each course, students at the Department of Astronomy and Theoretical Physics are informed about importance of academic conduct.
+More general information about academic conduct/integrity/honesty has been published by Lund University Libraries and Academic Writing in English Lund University (AWELU).
+There you can also find more information about an automatic system called Urkund, which may be used in some courses to detect plagiarism, as well as the official guidelines and regulations on plagiarism.

-If you have any questions, or if something is unclear about what is allowed or not, ask your teacher.
+If you have any questions, or if something is unclear about what is allowed or not, ask your teachers.

 Nils Ryde, ryde [at] astro [dot] lu [dot] se